 If you don’t know what Whole 30 is it’s basically a 30 day elimination diet that helps you refocus on your relationship with food and target what foods might be problematic for your body.
 For 30 days you do not eat anything with dairy, grains, legumes, sugar/sweeteners, soy, or alcohol.
 But it’s more than just a diet!
 The program focuses on eating intentionally by sitting at the table for all of your meals and eating three balanced meals a day.
 Even if you don’t want to do a Whole 30 I highly recommend paying attention to where you eat your meals and reevaluating how that affects your relationship with food.
 When we’re doing a round my husband and I eat our breakfast and dinner at the table together without phones or TV or other distractions.
 It really can change the dynamic of your whole day.

-If you are interested in knowing more about the program you can read up about it on the Whole 30 website or feel free to shoot me an email or comment with any questions and I will be happy to point you in the right direction!
+If you are interested in knowing more about the program you can read up about it here or feel free to shoot me an email or comment with any questions and I will be happy to point you in the right direction!
 Now on to my tips and tricks about effective meal planning for the week.

 Utilize Batch Cooking in your Whole30 meal prep: